 We can provide you support in the application process.
 If you need such assistance, please contact us.

 We can also provide you with pre-registration documents for you to strengthen the application.

 Results will be announced on your National Agency´s website.
 When you receive news from your NA, you should get in touch with us for further arrangements regarding courses.

 Don´t get disappointed.
 Remember that we can assist you preparing for the next year and improve your application.

 You can also find useful tips for application and implementation of your project here.
 If you want more useful tips, do not hesitate to contact us and register for assistance.

 We are offering personalized support for schools and adult education centers to apply for the ERASMUS+ KA1 staff mobility funding in order to send their staff members to training courses abroad.

 Please contact us so that we send you our STAFF MOBILITY KIT with tips and useful information.
-For groups of minimum 8 teachers we offer personalized feedback via Skype or Whatsapp calls.
+For groups of minimum 8 teachers we offer personalized feedback via video calls.